NRCHKB/node-red-contrib-homekit-docker/README.md

 This runs the container based on the latest `nrchkb/node-red-homekit` image and retains your flows!

-### Docker Compose (including install Docker Compose)
+### Docker Compose (including installation Docker Compose)

-For demo purpose we use a Raspberry Pi with Docker installed (see )
+For demo purpose we use a Raspberry Pi with Docker installed (see)

 1) Install required packages for Docker Compose